Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

     }
     ```

 1. The same thing needs to happen when a concert is deleted.
-Add the following code to the `DeleteConcertAsync` method immediately after the `SaveChangesAsync` call:
+The following code to the `DeleteConcertAsync` method immediately after the `SaveChangesAsync` call:

     ```csharp
     this.cache.Remove(CacheKeys.UpcomingConcerts);
     ```

-1. Now that the cache is cleared when any data modification occurs, we want to put data into the cache when data is read from the database and the cache is empty.
+1. Now, that the cache is cleared when any data modification occurs, we want to put data into the cache when data is read from the database and the cache is empty.
 Browse to the `GetUpcomingConcertsAsync` method.
 1. We'll read from the cache by using `GetStringAsync`.
 Add the following code immediately under the `IList<Concert>? concerts;` definition.

     ```csharp
     var concertsJson = await this.cache.GetStringAsync(CacheKeys.UpcomingConcerts);
     ```

 1. If the returned `concertsJson` has a value, we can deserialize that into the `concerts` variable.
-Add the following code to do so:

     ```csharp
     if (concertsJson != null)